What radio presenters can learn from designer Paul Smith

 Many UK radio stations now are really and rightly careful about how they portray their brands and own their history - if they are to remain relevant to younger audiences.

 Paul makes the styles of yesterday look beautifully fresh

 Old ideas are not bad just because they're old.
 They can be a good place to start.

 Paul cannot draw.
 He expresses his designs in words and his wife does the crayoning-in.

 Do what you do best.
 Is the person drafting your show trails the best at that task ?
 Is the best person designing your contest?
 Do you have the right ideas person in the mix?

-And – having a supportive partner is key.
+And – like Paul's wife Pauline - whom he credits for so much of his success - having a supportive partner is key.
 They’ve got to understand you.
 Radio is a very odd job